Tuition & Fees

 Fees for Courses

-Additional fees are charged for certain physical education activity, field trips, and applied music courses.
+Additional fees are charged for certain physical education activities, field trips, and applied music courses.
 For specific charges, consult the Bursar’s Office.
-For students receiving financial aid, all fees are paid in full.
+For students receiving need-based financial aid, all fees are paid in full.

 Fees for Study Abroad